boisalai/de-zoomcamp-2023/week5.md

 We want to upload this data to our bucket on Google CLoud Storage.

 We will use [gsutil tool](https://cloud.google.com/storage/docs/gsutil).

+Note that we see `de-zoomcamp-nytaxi` in the video for BigQuery resource name.
+On my side, I have `hopeful-summer-375416` for BigQuery resource name.

 ``` bash
 > gsutil -m cp -r pq/ gs://dtc_data_lake_hopeful-summer-375416/